 • the person has impaired decision-making capacity

-• there is no less restrictive means than a Community treatment order of ensuring appropriate treatment of the illness.
+• there is no less restrictive means than a community treatment order of ensuring appropriate treatment of the illness.

 When considering any less restrictive means, SACAT must consider whether the person would be able to receive appropriate treatment on a voluntary basis.